TheOsceola - Florida State offers 2025 RB JP Powell after visit

 A multi-sport athlete who also plays baseball and runs track, Powell plays wide receiver, defensive back and running back for Miller County.
 He is projected to be a running back at the collegiate level.

-He is coming off a junior year in which he rushed for 394 yards and five touchdowns in only five games according to MaxPreps.
-He also recorded 43 tackles, two interceptions and 2.5 tackles for loss for the Pirates.
+He is coming off a junior year in which he rushed for 611 yards on 84 carries and eight touchdowns.
+He also recorded 54 tackles, three interceptions, a fumble recovery and four tackles for loss for the Pirates.
+He also returned kick and punts for the Pirates, where he averaged 26 yards per return.

 Follow The Osceola on Facebook